-- ☐ Draft project information published on MetroPlanOrlando.org in advance of committee review - ☐ Draft plan presented at MPO advisory committee meetings - Ample opportunities provided for public input throughout, including a process for submitting written comments - ☐ Social media posts help bring attention to draft plan - ☐ Demonstrate explicit consideration and response to public input by providing summary of public comments to the board before it takes action, and respond to the comments in writing, when applicable - Board vote on approval after public comment period - Approved Transportation Improvement Program published on MetroPlanOrlando.org
+- Draft project information published on MetroPlanOrlando.gov in advance of committee review. - Draft plan presented at MPO advisory committee meetings. - Ample opportunities provided for public input throughout, including a process for submitting written comments. - Demonstrate explicit consideration and response to public input by providing summary of public comments to the board before it takes action, and respond to the comments in writing, when applicable. - □ Board vote after public comment period. - Approved Transportation Improvement Program published on MetroPlanOrlando.gov.